tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 ![image](10-ls-deploy-folder.png)

 #### Apply all the manifests
-Run the following from the `deploy` directory
+Run the following from the `deploy` directory.
 ```
 sudo k3s kubectl apply -f .
 ```